web-deps/odom/docs/components.md

 #### Styles

-The CSS used to style our component is put inside the "style" tag.
+The CSS used to style our component is put inside the `style` element.
 The selector `:scope` is used to select the root element, which in this case is the root element of the markup (`main`).

 ```html
 <style>